Anujrajthala/traineeship/HelloWorldPython/README.md

-Certainly!
-Here's a README for a Python project that prints "Hello, World!":

 Hello World Python Project
 Description
 This is a simple Python project that prints "Hello, World!" to the console.
 It's a classic example often used to demonstrate the basic syntax of a programming language.